Liquidity providers earn rewards for providing enough liquidity.

 - LP 2 receives: 0.25 x 103.5 = 25.875 ETH

 - LP 3 receives: 0.10 x 103.5 = 10.350 ETH

 Penalties for not fulfilling liquidity commitment

-If this happens while the market is transitioning from auction mode to continuous trading, a penalty will not be applied.
+Should the funds in the bond account drop to 0, you will be marked for closeout and your orders will be cancelled.
+If this happens while the market is transitioning from auction mode to continuous trading, you will not be penalised.

 The penalty formula defines how much will be removed from the bond account: